xrdocs/device-lifecycle/_blogs/2019-03-14-ztp-workflow-part-2-the-http-server.md

 ### Example1 Using the HTTP header with PHP

+The following example requires an apache server with PHP installed as a module The script parse the different fields of the headers, extract the Platform ID, the serial number and the operation mode and return a script  matching the serial number of the device.

 ```
 <?php
 $headers = apache_request_headers();
 foreach ($headers as $header => $value) {